prosperReigns/alx-low_level_programming/0x00-hello_world/README.md

 A program which defines available memory for various data types in c

-#  Intel
+# 100-intel

-A script that generates assembly code form our dource code with and extension of .s
+A script that that outputs asm instruction using a selected dialect.
+A tool for compiling an x86 assembly text file into an executable.

 # 101-quote.c